pitermarx/pitermarx.github.io/content/posts/2025/01/whats-the-point-of-the-ot/index.md

 ## Shadows of the Messiah

-After Moses led the people out of Egypt, he warned them that they would need another prophet like him in the future ({{< biblink "Deut 18:15" "NIV" >}}).
-Joshua succeeded Moses and led the Israelites in a military conquest into the promised land, but even his victory was not total.
+After Moses led the people out of Egypt, he warned them they would need another prophet like him in the future ({{< biblink "Deut 18:15" "NIV" >}}).
+Joshua succeeded Moses and led the Israelites in a military conquest into the promised land, but even his victory wasn't total.
 The promised seed would need to be a greater conqueror, one who could achieve a complete and lasting victory.
-When Joshua died, Israel forsook God and served other gods ({{< biblink "Judges 2:12" "NIV" >}}), without a King-Messiah who could lead them in God's ways.
+When Joshua died, Israel forsook God and served other gods ({{< biblink "Judges 2:12" "NIV" >}}), without a King-Messiah to lead them in God's ways.

 Then came David, a shepherd boy from Bethlehem, from the tribe of Judah.
 God ***chose*** him to be king over Israel, and made him an astounding promise.
 Not only would David's son build God's house, but God would establish David's house forever: